Table of Contents

 Abdominal radical operation

-|Grade I||Restricted Radicality: Extrafascial hysterectomy without complete mobilization of ureters|
+|Grade I||Restricted radicality: Extrafascial hysterectomy without the complete mobilization of the ureters|

-|Grade II||Modified-radical hysterectomy = extrafascial hysterectomy with resection of parametria medial to the ureters: discontinuation of the uterine artery to the crossover of the ureter and the Ligg. uterosacralia / cardinalia halfway to the crossbones / pelvic wall.
-Resection of the upper vaginal third and preparation of the ureter (without detachment from Lig. pubovesicale).|
+|Grade II||Modified-radical or extrafascial hysterectomy with resection of parametria medial to the ureters: ligation of the uterine artery at the crossover of the ureter over the uterosacral and cardinal ligaments halfway to the crossbones / pelvic wall; resection of the upper vaginal third and preparation of the ureter (without detachment from the pubovesical ligament).|

-|Grade III||“Classical” radical hysterectomy (equivalent to Wertheim-Meigs operation): discontinuation of the uterine artery at the origin and the Ligg. uterosacralia and cardinalia close to origins (Os sacrum, pelvic wall).
-Resection of the upper vaginal third (up to the vaginal half) and preparation of the ureter (up to the mouth in the bladder, while preserving a small lateral portion of the Lig. pubovesicale).|
+|Grade III||‘Classical’ radical hysterectomy (equivalent to Wertheim-Meigs operation): ligation of the uterine artery at the origin and of the uterosacral and cardinal ligaments close to their origins (Os sacrum, pelvic wall); resection of the upper 1/3 of the vagina (up to 1/2) and preparation of the ureter (close to the mouth of the bladder, while preserving a small lateral portion of the pubovesical ligament).|

-|Grade IV||Like grade III, in addition complete release of the ureters from Lig. pubovesicale (a).
-Resection of the A. vesical superior (b) and up to 3/4 of the vagina (c).|
+|Grade IV||Similar to grade III, complete release of the ureters from pubovesicle ligament (a); resection of the superior vesicular artery (b) and up to 3/4th of the vagina (c).|

-|Grade V||Resection of parts of the bladder or distal ureter with ureteral implantation|
+|Grade V||Resection of parts of the bladder or distal ureter with ureteral implantation.|

 A less invasive alternative is laparoscopic lymphadenectomy followed by radical vaginal hysterectomy.

-In the case of small tumors (< 2 cm), negative lymph nodes and squamous cell carcinoma as a type of tumor, trachelectomy(cervicectomy) can be performed to maintain the ability to bear children.
-In doing so, the uterus and a part of the cervix are left behind and attached to the vagina.
+In the case of small tumors (< 2 cm), negative lymph nodes and squamous cell carcinoma, trachelectomy(cervicectomy) are indicated to preserve fertility.
+The uterus and a part of the cervix are left behind and attached to the vagina.
 Removal of the lymph nodes is performed laparoscopically.

 Radiotherapy for cervical cancer

-Complications of radiation therapy may include: colpitis, cystitis, proctitis, dyspareunia, fistula (vagina-bladder, vagina-rectum) and loss of ovarian function
+Complications of radiation therapy may include: colpitis, cystitis, proctitis, dyspareunia, fistula (vagina-bladder, vagina-rectum), and loss of ovarian function.

 Chemotherapy for cervical cancer

-A neoadjuvant chemotherapy can be used to reduce the tumor size (down-staging) prior to surgery or irradiation.
+Neoadjuvant chemotherapy can be used to reduce the tumor size (down-staging) prior to surgery or irradiation.